-The Hasselblad X1D-50c and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in June 2016 and October 2015.
-Both the X1D and the SL are mirrorless interchangeable lens cameras that are based on a medium format (X1D) and a full frame sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Leica provides 24 MP.
+The Hasselblad X1D-50c and the Leica SL (Typ 601) are two digital cameras that were officially introduced, respectively, in June 2016 and October 2015.
+Both the X1D and the SL are mirrorless interchangeable lens cameras that are based on a medium format (X1D) and a full frame (SL) sensor.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is somewhat larger (4 percent) than the Hasselblad X1D.
 Moreover, the SL is markedly heavier (17 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Hasselblad X1D»||5.9 in||3.9 in||2.8 in||25.6 oz||..||Y||Jun 2016||8,995||Hasselblad X1D|